 Previous has demonstrated that Republicans and Democrats experience the economy very differently, depending on whether the White House is occupied by a President of their party or not – previous research by Mahoney and Cummings has shown this bias to be asymmetric, with Republicans’ partisan bias estimated to be two and a half times larger than Democrats’.

-We can go beyond breaking down the top-line consumer sentiment index by partisan affiliation: the University of Michigan’s Surveys of Consumers asks respondents about a host of different areas of the economy and their attitudes.
-The Survey only started to ask about respondents’ partisan affiliation in 2017; so, starting then, we can re-create an aggregate measure of respondents’ attitudes towards specific parts of the economy.
-Using individual-level microdata, for example, we can calculate respondents’ net attitudes ((% who have a positive attitude) - (% who have a negative attitude) + 100) by partisan affiliation, e.g. for personal financial conditions and broad business conditions:
+We can go beyond breaking down the top-line consumer sentiment index by partisan affiliation: the University of Michigan’s Surveys of Consumers asks respondents about a host of different areas of the economy and their attitudes, not all of which are directly used in the calculation of the headline index.
+We can therefore re-create an aggregate measure of respondents’ attitudes towards specific parts of the economy, split up by party.
+Using individual-level microdata, for example, we can calculate respondents’ net attitudes by partisan affiliation, e.g. for personal financial conditions and broad business conditions: